Back to Insights

 3. Set Realistic Timelines

-Successful projects account for data preparation (typically 60% of timeline), integration work, organizational change management, and learning curves.
+Successful projects account for data preparation (which typically dominates the timeline), integration work, organizational change management, and learning curves.
 They don't promise aggressive timelines that guarantee corner-cutting.

 4. Measure Business Outcomes, Not Technical Metrics